Volkswagen Trucks CEO says full Navistar merger possible

-FRANKFURT, Sept 6 (Reuters) - Volkswagen Trucks Chief Executive Andreas Renschler said a full merger with Navistar is possible once a technology and procurement alliance between the two truck makers takes shape.
+FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) Trucks Chief Executive Andreas Renschler said a full merger with Navistar (NAV.N) is possible once a technology and procurement alliance between the two truck makers takes shape.

 In a call to discuss a technology and procurement partnership unveiled by the two companies on Tuesday, Renschler was asked whether he could foresee a full merger with U.S.-based truck maker Navistar.